dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 In the preceding code:

 * `config.AddEnvironmentVariables(prefix: "MyCustomPrefix_")` is added after the [default configuration providers](#default)
-* Environment variable set with `MyCustomPrefix_` override the default configuration providers, including the environment variable without the prefix.
+* Environment variable set with `MyCustomPrefix_` override the [default configuration providers](#default), including environment variables without the prefix.

 The prefix is stripped off when the configuration key-value pairs are read.